 In the age of smartphones, it's natural to wonder if your trusty device can double as a dash cam.
-Dash cams provide critical evidence in the event of accidents and can even help lower your insurance premiums.
+Dash cams in Australia provide critical evidence in the event of accidents and can even help lower your insurance premiums.
 But is using your phone as a dash cam a viable and legal option for Australian drivers?
 Let’s explore this topic in detail.

 The legality of using your phone as a dash cam in Australia hinges on a few key factors: mounting, usage, and privacy laws.